 - Remember to check the baggage rules of the operating airline and be careful with hand baggage size.
 Especially when flying with armor, the sports baggage rules may make a difference between two equal airlines.

 - All airlines allow one to carry an overcoat separately to the cabin (and in October you’ll need one!); if you have a heavy cloak, stuff your coat into the baggage and take the cloak to the plane as your overcoat… Johanna has tested this with her heavy wool cloak on Finnair, Lufthansa and SAS and it has never been a problem – and gets several kilos off her checked luggage.

 You can get to Turku on Air Baltic (via Riga), Finnair (via Helsinki) and SAS (via Stockholm).

 All the facilities and services of Turku airport are listed on the airport homepage.

-sells flights from Helsinki to Turku, operated by Finnair’s daughter company Finncomm airlines (both OneWorld airlines).
+sells flights from Helsinki to Turku.
 This is an option to consider, if you do not want to deal with the bus from Helsinki to Salo and don’t want to rent a car.
-The ticket price includes both luggage and some drinks and food, there’ll be no extra costs.
+The ticket price includes one piece of hold luggage.
 See the Finnair website for information on schedules and prices.
-Finnair nowadays has a limited number of reasonably priced one-way tickets per flight, but usually one has to buy return to get decent price.
+Usually one has to buy return to get decent price.
 (Other OneWorld companies may also sell this route.)

 Flying to Helsinki airport (HEL)